kdagkoglou/JStraining/documents/assure/9-sessions.md

 1. presuming the session is valid, a 2-week cookie is set to the `session._id` value.

+To log out, the user is directed to `/0` which deletes the current session record from the database, resets the cookie, and redirects to `/` to show the login page.

 Note that Assure uses a single HTTPS server-only cookie to store the session ID.
 It would not be possible for a third-party system to analyse the cookie and spoof requests.

-To log out, the user is directed to `/0` which deletes the current session record from the database, resets the cookie, and redirects to `/` to show the login page.
+### Cross-Origin Resource Sharing (CORS)

+Assure's session cookie is shared with all applications on a sub-domain of empello.net.
+This is implemented using CORS when an initial HTTP OPTIONS request or an Ajax request is sent.
+The application does not need to implement its own login procedures; any logged in user can trigger an Assure client-side request for data and receive a response which adheres with that user's permission rights.

+The appropriate headers are set by the `setCORS()` function called by the `init()` Express.js middleware in `lib/session.js`. *(Note it also sets the HTTP `Vary` header to `X-Requested-With` which ensures Chrome-based browsers do not presume any cached HTML and JSON from the API are valid for all requests to the same URL endpoint.)*